PassivePicasso/ThunderKit/Documentation/topics/PackageManager.md

 ThunderKit will automatically locate and download any dependencies for the packages you install.

-ThunderKit works partially off the Unity Package Manager, if you'd like to learn more about the Unity Package Manager see the [Packages Section](https://docs.unity3d.com/Manual/PackagesList.html) in the unity Manual.
+ThunderKit works partially off the Unity Package Manager, if you'd like to learn more about the Unity Package Manager review the [Unity Manual - Packages](https://docs.unity3d.com/Manual/PackagesList.html) section.